Satook/paycalc/README.md

 If you source CSV has headers, add --skipfirst to the argument list to have paycalc-csv ignore the first line.

+**Note:** The expected CSV dialect is excel format, which uses quoted strings, comma separators and \r\n for line endings.
+Both \r and \n on their own are accepted too.

 # Tests

 Tests are just run using nose.
 In the repo root, just run